Hussain1993/My-Location-Overlay-Example/README.md

 3. We’re almost there!
 Now have both the command window open and the Android Simulator open so that you can see what is going on.
 To send a location to the Android Simulator you need to provide it a longitude and latitude.
 I have found a <a href="http://www.findlatitudeandlongitude.com/">site</a> that can help you with this.
+Find a location on the map that is provided, this can be your home or your favorite place in the world :) The box below the map will display the longitude and latitude of the chosen place; keep a note of them.<br/>
+Go to your command window and type the following:<br/>
+"geo fix <b>longitude</b> <b>latitude</b>"

 Hussain Miah (http://hussain1993.tumblr.com/)
 hmiah.1993@gmail.com